-- Internal Examiners: Ensure that all Sub-Board members are aware of which modules they are expected to examine, whether as first or second internal examiner. - Dates and Deadlines: Ensure the first and second internal examiners are informed of the dates and times of the examinations for which they are responsible and of the deadline by which they must submit agreed marks to the Sub-Board Chair. - Obtain Marks: Ensure you obtain agreed marks (and the associated exam scripts) from colleagues in sufficient time for you to be able to send these (or otherwise make available) to the External Examiners. - Information for External Examiners: Ensure the External examiner is aware of the policy for the selection of scripts and remind them that they have the right to inspectany examined or assessed material over and above the selection provided.
-Also include a key to which scripts fall into which category.
+- Internal Examiners: Ensure that all Sub-Board members are aware of which modules they are expected to examine, whether as first or second internal examiner. - Dates and Deadlines: Ensure the first and second internal examiners are informed of the dates and times of the examinations for which they are responsible and of the deadline by which they must submit agreed marks to the Sub-Board Chair. - Obtain Marks: Ensure agreed marks (and the associated exam scripts) are obtained from colleagues in sufficient time to make available to the External Examiners. - Information for External Examiners: Ensure External Examiners are aware of the policy for the selection of scripts and their right to inspect any examined or assessed material over and above the selection provided.